trollcop/usbimager/README.md

 2. select a device by clicking on the 3rd row
 3. click on the first button (Write) in the 2nd row

-On restoring an image file, the file format and the compression is autodetected.
+With this operation, the file format and the compression is autodetected.

 ### Creating Backup Image File from Device